toddaaro/rust/doc/tutorial-tasks.md

 Unlike in languages such as C, a Rust task cannot accidentally write to memory beyond the end of the stack, causing crashes or worse.

 Tasks provide failure isolation and recovery.
-When an exception occurs in Rust code (as a result of an explicit call to `fail!()`, an assertion failure, or another invalid operation), the runtime system destroys the entire task.
+When a fatal error occurs in Rust code as a result of an explicit call to `fail!()`, an assertion failure, or another invalid operation, the runtime system destroys the entire task.
 Unlike in languages such as Java and C++, there is no way to `catch` an exception.
 Instead, tasks may monitor each other for failure.